 EMH was probably the biggest farce in the history of finance and economics.
 It was more of a wish than a reality at that time.
 As data show, even trivial forecasting methods based on simple moving averages outperformed buy and hold for 40 years until the trade became unsustainable.

 After the emergence of cryptocurrencies, reflexivity effects have shifted to those markets, and equity markets are slowly losing their appeal to traders.
-The inability or increased difficulty of market timing in equity markets is not so much due to efficiency but due to lack of liquidity as the bulk of participation is in passive indexing products and ETPs.
-If markets have sufficient participation, EMH is falsified by the reflexivity phenomenon, as recent cryptocurrency dynamics have shown.
-EMH is a farce and those who promoted it were in a way detached from the reality of markets.
+The inability or increased difficulty of market timing in equity markets is not so much due to efficiency but to a lack of liquidity, as the bulk of participation is in passive indexing products and ETPs.
+Recent cryptocurrency dynamics have demonstrated that the reflexivity phenomenon can falsify EMH if markets have sufficient participation.
+EMH was probably a farce and those who promoted it were in a way detached from the reality of markets.

 If you found this article interesting, I invite you to follow this blog via any of the methods below.